-the relevant s ed at any sta • • agement pro cess.

-Step three: identify the privacy and related risks
+You should link this to the relevant stages of your project management process.
+Consultation can be used at any stage of the DPIA process.

-Identify the key privacy risks and the associated compliance and corporate risks.
-Larger-scale DPIAs might record this information on a more formal risk register.
-Note: Annex three of the ICO PIA code of practice can be used to help identify the GDPR related compliance risks.

-Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk

-Step four: Identify privacy solutions

-Describe the actions you could take to reduce the risks, and any future steps which would be necessary

-(e.g. the production of new guidance or future security testing for systems).

-Risk Solution(s) Result: is the risk eliminated, reduced, or accepted?
-Evaluation: is the final impact on individuals after implementing each solution a justified, compliant and proportionate response to the aims of the project?

-Step five: Sign off and record the DPIA outcomes

-Who has approved the privacy risks involved in the project?
+Larger-scale DPIAs rivacy ris s might re ICO PIA ks and the cord this inf associated comp formation on a mo pliance and corporate risks. re formal risk register.
+Note: ed to help identify the GDPR Privacy issue Risk to individ Compliance risk Associated organisation / corporate risk Step four: Identify Describe the action would be necessar (e.g. the production ns you co y ould take to , and any future steps which sting for systems).
+Risk Solutio n(s) Result: is the riseliminated, reduced, or accepted? sk Evaluation: is the final impact on individuals after implementing each solution a justified, compliant and proportionate response to the aims of the project?
+Step five: Sign off and record the DPIA outcomes Who has approved the privacy risks involved in the project?
 What solutions need to be implemented?
 Risk Approved solution Approved by

-Step six: Integrate the DPI IA outcomes back into the proj ect plan

-Who is responsible for inte egrating the DPIA outcomes bac ck into the project plan and
+Who is responsible for ir updating any project ma nagement paperwork?
+Who een approved?
+Who is the c ne project plan s back into the project plan and is responsible for implementing contact for any privacy concerns

-updating any project mana agement paperwork?
-Who is re sponsible for implementing the

-solutions that have been a pproved?
-Who is the contact for or any privacy concerns which ma

-arise in the future?

-Action to be taken Date for completion Responsibility for
+Action to be taken Date for completion of actions Responsibility for action

-Action to be taken of actions action

-Of actions action

-Contact point for future p rivacy concerns:

-Contact point for future p rivacy concerns:

-Contact point for future p rivacy concerns:

-Contact point for future p rivacy concerns:

-Contact point for future p rivacy concerns:

-Contact point for future p rivacy concerns:

-Contact point for future p rivacy concerns:
+Contact point for future privacy concerns:

-Contact point for future p
+Competed by (name an d role):

 Date: